 The traditional answer (usually given by consultants) is that companies should start "as early as possible".
 In fact, this answer is overly simplistic, and ultimately unhelpful.

-Whether it should be one year in advance, more or less – that is a question which needs to be looked at case by case.
-Irrespective of the precise timing of the kick-off, there are three broad areas of focus for private companies to consider.
+Whether it should be one year in advance, more or less – this is a question that needs to be looked at case by case.

 |1.
 Establishing company profile in media||2.
 Starting dialogue with market / investors||3.
 Creating necessary communications infrastructure|